Student Group Resource Guide

 3. R.A.T.
-FORM AND RESERVATIONS The PT must visit the ASUM Office Manager in UC 112 to provide the necessary information, assist in filling out, and sign the Request and Authorization to Travel (RAT) form.
+FORM AND RESERVATIONS The PT must visit the ASUM Office Manager in UC 112 to provide the necessary information, assist in filling out, and sign the Request and Authorization to Travel (RAT) form prior to the trip.
 The RAT form is a worksheet for known travel expenses and secures authorization to travel on behalf of The University.
 If not completed and signed by the PT in advance of the trip, The University is under no obligation to process reimbursement for out-of-pocket expenses.
 Travelers are responsible for making all their own arrangements but the Office Manager is able to pay for a variety of expenses with a UM-issued credit card, as well as arrange for reimbursements or per diem advances for meals.
 Group members need to make arrangements in advance (i.e. reserve flights, make a reservation for lodging, have previously researched websites, etc.) then provide the Office Manager the reservation information so payment can be made with the credit card.
 Flights, motel or hotel reservations, conference registrations, etc. can all be paid for, or reserved in advance, by the ASUM Office Manager.
 The University prefers that plane tickets and lodging be paid by University credit card.
 Once these payments have been made, however, it is incumbent upon the traveler(s) to confirm payments and reservations with the airline and motel or hotel.
 Groups are required to seek lodging that does not exceed the federal per diem rate when travelling out of state, or the state per diem rate when travelling within Montana.
 If the lodging rate is higher than the government rate, then the PT must complete a Request for Reimbursement of Actual Lodging Costs form (see the ASUM Office Manager).

 4. PERSONAL CAR If a traveler is driving a personal car and wants to be reimbursed for gas, s/he may either be paid by the ASUM mileage reimbursement rate of .15 per mile, or turn in receipts for gas actually purchased.
 The ASUM rate tends to be a little higher (currently), but the traveler might not want that extra cost charged to their group.
 Click for information on liability and insurance.